laldu/User-Guide-EuroTeQ-Enrolment-Process/README.md

 If you look at the first photo we are in the "enrolment_business_decision" table.
 We are interested in the enrolment labeled with the id that equals 2.
 In the second photo we then find the enrolments that have the "enrolment_business_decision_id" which equal 2.
 There are four rows of information, by looking at the **created_at** column we see the most recent enrolment of the four, it being created at 12:01:01 on september 23rd.
 When we look at the **state** it is canceled.
 That means the home university has decided this enrolment is canceled.

-## How to make enrolment decisions on outgoing DTU students
+## How to make enrolment decisions for outgoing DTU students

 ### Accessing the outgoing student enrolment data
 1. After opening PG admin wait for it to load